recreateideas/filesystem-server/README.md

 ## Installation

 **1-** Use npm to install filesystem-server globally

+>Note: for windows you will need to install [cygwin](https://www.cygwin.com/) to be able to use this package

 ```bash
 npm install -g filesystem-server #add "--unsafe" flag if executing it as 'nobody' user in linux